Orlando Employment-Based Visa Attorneys

 - These visas are for employees of foreign companies with U.S. relations and are used when the employee's services are needed in the United States

-Temporary Employment Visas and Family Members
+Do Temporary Employment Visas Allow for Family Members to Come to the U.S.?

 All of the visas listed above allow the immigrant to bring a spouse and any children under the age of 21 to the U.S. If a visa holder is fired from his or her job, this may terminate their status, meaning that they have to return to their home country.

 - An employer will need to petition on your behalf - In most cases, the employer needs certification from the Department of Labor to prove that there were no U.S. citizens that were willing, qualified, and able to take the job at an acceptable wage.

 - After gaining certification, your employer will need to request your permanent worker status with the USCIS.
 In many cases, immigrants come over as temporary workers and receive an adjustment of status.